The definitive biography of Chuck Berry, legendary performer and inventor of rock and roll

 Berry declined to call himself an artist, shrugging that he was good at what he did.
 But the man's achievement was the rarest kind, the kind that had social and political resonance, the kind that made America want to get up and dance.
 At long last, Chuck Berry brings the man and the music together.

-'To some degree, all rock bios are about sex, drugs and rock-and-roll, yet the biggest takeaway from Chuck Berry: An American Life has to do with a fourth element: sheer force of personality' The Washington Post
+'To some degree, all rock bios are about sex, drugs and rock-and-roll, yet the biggest takeaway from Chuck Berry: An American Life has to do with a fourth element: sheer force of personality'

 'A persuasive new biography explores musical innovation, racism and toxic masculinity.
 The great strength of this thought-provoking biography is not just that it's a thorough chronicle, nor even that it fascinatingly explores Berry's musical, cultural, social and political contexts, but that is addresses head-on and builds into a persuasive psychological thesis the troubling, toxic aspects of a man who was also one of the great innovators and giants of the music we love.'